denkasyanov/howdoi/docs/index.md

-# How Do I...
+# How Do I

-How do I do things.
+Collection of cheatsheets for software I use.